codefori/docs/docs/pages/developing/debug/debug.md

 *It will ask you to confirm the initialisation.*

+## Debug Service ports

+The Debug Service depends on two ports by default:

+* Port 8001 (unsecure port)
+   * this port is not used for anything in regards to debugging, though it is required to start the Debug Service
+* Port 8005 (secure port)
+   * this port is used by all debugging clients and is required to start the Debug Service.

+These ports can be changed in `/QIBM/ProdData/IBMiDebugService/bin/DebugService.env`, both `DBGSRV_PORT` and `DBGSRV_SECURED_PORT` respectively.

+If `DBGSRV_SECURED_PORT` is changed, make sure to:

+* restart the Debug Service
+* change the Debug Service port number in the connection settings to your new port (`DBGSRV_SECURED_PORT`). **Every user will need to do this step.**

 ### Starting the server

 The 'Start debug service' button will spin up the Debug Service.
 If the Debug Service is already running, it will ask you if you want to end the existing instance before starting a new one - this is a requirement.
 It is not recommended to run two instances of the Debug Service at once.